Bun Bo Bae

 curry powder and chile flakes in oil

-In a small pan, heat up a few tablespoons of oil.
-Add more curry powder and chile flakes to the oil and toast on medium low heat until fragrant.
-Be careful not to burn the spices or else the curry will taste bitter.
-Pour this oil over the top of the curry to give it color.
+Step 7: Heat oil in a small pan.
+Add more curry powder and chile flakes to the oil and toast on medium-low heat until fragrant.
+Pour the curry oil over the pot of curry to give it color.

-Vietnamese chicken curry is best served with a fluffy French or Italian bread.
-You want something with a nice crust, but is still fluffy and soft on the inside.
+Vietnamese chicken curry is best served with fluffy French or Italian bread.
+You want something with a nice crust but still fluffy and soft on the inside.
 The best bread to use is a Vietnamese baguette.
 If you're lucky enough to live by a Vietnamese bakery, snag some for this dish!

 Print Pin